Award-Winning Beaches Distinguish Western Michigan

 Holland and Grand Haven state parks have beaches, too.

 Beaches big and small dot this part of the state, but keep in mind that Lake Michigan, even on summer’s hottest days, may top out in the low 70s.

 In the warm weather, though, it’s easy to work up a sweat hiking up the Dune Climb Stairway at North Beach Park or one at Rosy Mound Natural Area.
 At Rosy Mound, a hiking trail includes 1,000 feet of stairs up to the top of dunes for spectacular views.

 Beach volleyball buffs have sand courts just north of Holland at Tunnel Park, as well as a concrete tunnel through a sand dune to Lake Michigan.

 In the winter, Mulligan’s Hollow Ski Bowl, a city park, has a lighted ice rink and eight lighted downhill ski runs.

 At Grand Haven Golf Club, play is against a backdrop of sand dunes and hardwoods at a course Golf Digest ranks as one the country’s Top 50 Public Golf Courses.
-Macatawa Legends in Holland is revered 18-hole course, country club and resort.
+Macatawa Legends in Holland is a revered 18-hole course.
 Locals love Winding Creek Golf Club’s 27 holes, also in Holland.

 Bad weather?
 Take your game indoors at Fore Seasons Indoor Golf on Jackson Street in Grand Haven.

-Family options abound at Yogi’s Fun Zone, between Grand Haven and Holland, and Craig’s Cruisers, just north of Grand Haven.
+Family options abound at Yogi’s Fun Zone, between Grand Haven and Holland, and Craig’s Cruisers in Holland.
 Both have mini golf, go-carts and bumper boats.